pranigopu/pranigopu.github.io/docs/philosophy/metaphysics/README.md

 Let us assume the opposite, i.e. the primacy of consciousness.
 Then, consciousness fundamentally creates reality, i.e. it creates everything that it perceives.
 If this were the case, then consciousness has to exist prior to what it perceives.
 But if this were the case, consciousness would have to be conscious of nothing, or unconscious, i.e. it would have to not exist when it creates something it can be conscious of — a contradiction.
 If consciousness were conscious of something when it created something to be conscious of, then we have the same situation but with an extra step.
 This results in an infinite regress that (1) does not serve to identify consciousness, and (2) contradicts the fact that one's consciousness has a starting point.

 # Additional points in metaphysics
-## Consciousness needs an object
-Consciousness is necessarily the consciousness of something.
-To say that consciousness need not be conscious of anything is to say that consciousness can be aware of absolutely nothing while still being "conscious".
-This destroys the very meaning of consciousness, because it makes no distinction between the conscious, the unconscious, and the non-conscious.
-If this leads you to conclude that there is no consciousness, then you are contradicting the basic, inescapable fact of your own existence.
-How are you identifying "consciousness" when there is no such thing?
-How are you identifying "unconsciousness" without being aware of anything, i.e. without having the capacity to identify anything?

 ## Can we know the external world?
 Again, this comes under epistemology, but since it is strongly based on the nature of consciousness, we shall speak of it here.
 There is a claim that everything we can ever know is what is within our consciousness, and thus, we cannot know reality as it is.
 This view ignores the source of knowledge as we gain it.
 It is obvious that everything that our consciousness holds is within consciousness.
 However, given the fact that consciousness has to begin with an input outside of itself, we have a clear, identifiable connection to a world outside our consciousness.
 How do we identify it?
 By identifying the conscious units that are irreducible to further mental units.
 These units may include internal or external sensations and we can identify the source of these sensations by identifying their point of entry into our awareness.
 Note that here, "internal" and "external" are terms relative to the physical apparatus on which our consciousness rests (to the extent that we can be aware of it).
 Even if a sensation is internal, its source is still initially outside our consciousness.